-May 2 – the winners are announced at the Beard Awards Gala in Chicago.
+Early May – the winners are announced at the Beard Awards Gala in Chicago.

 There are a total of 21 restaurant and chef awards in 12 categories.
 Maine chefs and restaurants have been in the running every year for at least the past decade.

 - Outstanding Restaurant

 - Outstanding Baker

 - Best Chefs for each of the 10 Regions

 For more information visit the Policies and Procedures page on the JBF website.